 Health Careers Diversity and Recruitment

 Northwest AHEC is committed to diversity and cultural competency not only due to its diverse constituency but recognizes that ultimately the future health outcomes of its constituency will be dependent upon a diverse and culturally competent workforce.
-To that end, Northwest AHEC offers the following programs.

-Future Leaders in Health Care Annual Conference (High School)
+Future Leaders in Health Care Annual Conference

 This conference is part of the NC AHEC mission to improve the supply and distribution of the healthcare workforce by providing support at every link of the educational pipeline.
 Focus is placed on minority and disadvantaged students because statistics show that in all health professions, minority populations continue to be under-represented relative to the overall population in the state.
 The United States Department of Health and Human Services states that "increasing the number of minority health professionals is viewed as a partial solution to improving access to care.
 Several studies have shown that under-represented minority health profession graduates are more likely to enter primary care specialties and to voluntarily practice in or near designated primary care workforce shortage areas."